The World Of Khoras - Civilization - Organizations

 The Lore Rings

-The Lore Masters occasionally give away lore rings to those who have done them some great service or if the eventual payoff in knowledge is deemed worthwhile.
-A Lore Ring is a simple silver band with a single green gem inset.
-When a Lore Master dies, all of his knowledge is integrated into the accumulated lore of the library.
+The lore lasters occasionally give away lore rings to those who have done them some great service or if the eventual payoff in knowledge is deemed worthwhile.
+A lore ling is a simple silver band with a single green gem inset.
+Quite often, when a lore master dies, all of his knowledge is integrated into the accumulated lore of the library.
 His mind, soul and memories are placed within the gem of the lore ring.
-All Lore Masters accept this fate willingly.
-From within the lore ring, the Lore Master's soul is free to wander the library unfettered by a physical form.
-In essence, all the accumulated knowledge of the Lore Masters is available to him.
-A lore ring's only function is to answer questions.
-Anyone wearing the ring can communicate with the Lore Master's soul and ask questions.
-The Lore Master will then search the library to find the answer.
-The Lore Master retains his "personality" and memories.
-It is not uncommon for a lore ring to regale the wearer of the ring with long stories, jokes, endless trivia and fatherly advice above and beyond questions that are asked.

-A Lore Ring is designed to function for 100 years at which time the Lore Master's soul is freed to move onto the next plane of existence and the Ring becomes non-functioning.
+A lore ring is designed to function for 100 years at which time the lore master's soul is freed to move onto the next plane of existence and the ring becomes non-functioning.

-This page last updated Monday, October 08, 2007.
-Copyright 1990-2008 David M. Roomes.
+This website was last updated February 29, 2024.
+Copyright 1990-2024 David M. Roomes.

 Contact Webmaster